particle-iot/docs/src/content/tutorials/diagnostics/fleet-health.md

 By default, Fleet Health displays metrics for an entire Product fleet, and in the last 30 minutes.
-When doing deeper analysis, there are tools available to slice the data accross different characteristics.
+When doing deeper analysis, there are tools available to slice the data across different characteristics.

 ### Date range selection